MiR-Community/mir_test/README.md

 Next go to the data folder and edit the team.yml file to include another team member.

-## Creating Team Member Pages
+## Creating Individual Team Member Pages

-Go to the team folder and create a bundle.
+Go to content and under the team folder create a hugo bundle.
+In the bundle create a folder called **images**.
+Save your photo as **profile.jpg**.